 Emmy Royelle: studied Theatre at Hartwick College and is now thrilled to be continuing her acting training with The Complete Theatre Company.
 She was last seen in the production of Black Panther Women and the Off-Broadway Play, Conversations with an Average Joe, The Grinder, a Trilogy of Plays.
 Other favorite roles include: Cherry Reds, Once on this Island, Neighborhood 3, Requisition of Doom, A Midsummer Night’s Dream, Yesterday’s Window, The Apple Tree, Trojan Women, and Smokey Joe’s Café.
 Film credits include Redo, The Promoter's Club, and Law.

-Roy P DeVito: grew up two miles from where he was born on 77th street and Jamaica Ave in Woodhaven.
+Roy P DeVito: was born in East New York, Brooklyn.
 Growing up Roy had a lot of friends, which gives him the unique ability to play many characters.
 Roy always new he would be an actor.
 In grade school he would do skits from movies at lunchtime.
 The other kids love it, so that gave Roy the confidents to be more bold and do more acting for his friends.
 He first trained at Susan Grace Cohen Studio.
 Then he was invited to go to The Lee Strasberg Theatre Institute, then trained at Stella Adler Studio of Acting.
 Roy P DeVito’s dream was always to be an actor.
 He started his career late in life but really he was always an actor.
 It just goes to show you, you are never too old to live your dream.

 Kenzie Klem: began acting at the age of twelve.
 She was in numerous musicals and plays throughout middle school and high school.
 After graduating from The Bromfield School in 2012, she attended Keene Stage College in Keene, NH, where she received her Bachelor of Arts Degree in Theatre, with a specialization in acting.
 She also studied dance, movement, technical theatre, and was a part of an improvisational comedy troupe.
 During her years in college, she was a member of The Apron Theater Company, in Putney, VT, where she performed in August: Osage County, Top Girls, and What Rhymes With America.
 After graduating from Keene in 2016, she moved to Australia to continue studying.
 She was accepted into the Advanced Actors Studio and the Advanced Actors Residency at the National Institute of Dramatic Art, and was also trained in the Meisner Technique at The Actors Pulse Studio.
 Kenzie moved to New York in February and is currently residing in Brooklyn.
 She is absolutely thrilled to be a member of The Complete Theater Company!